 - Surf Coast/Geelong region, Victoria.

-The Department of Veterans’ Affairs (DVA) has been working closely with key stakeholders in each of the new locations to determine the most suitable organisations to lead the establishment and ongoing operations of the hubs.
 Completion of the new hubs is expected by mid-2026, with services to veterans and families likely to be provided before this time.

 As the network develops, it presents an opportunity to improve the coordination and delivery of integrated support to veterans and families through government, business and community partnerships.

-Existing Veterans’ and Families’ Hubs
+Established Veterans’ and Families’ Hubs

 ANZAC House Veteran Central